fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 It's hard-ish to get between different sides of the map, so you'll probably exit the town and re-enter from different sides depending on what you're looking for.
 The crystals are best found W, along with most merchants.
 The tools shop is found E, along with the home of a bunch of angry Kichigai.

-There's an old volcano in the center of this continent that contains an evil place called Malkanth.
+There's an old **volcano** in the center of this continent that contains an evil place called **Malkanth**.
 It hides "a mighty artifact", which sounds a lot like the Sharktooth we heard so much about on Akmihr, so I guess we should go there.
 While you're in Malkanth, "keep to the shadows".

-There's a town S of here called Kashiwa, but you'll need a ship to get around.
+There's a town S of here called **Kashiwa**, but you'll need a ship to get around.

 It's tempting to run straight back to Senju now that you have a Blue Crystal, but maybe let's explore the rest of this continent and pick up that other relic first, eh?